c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 Although we could display the return message, only do it if it is important.
 Return messages are implicit for synchronous messages, so we don´t have to display them.

-Asynchronous messages are drawn as solid lines with a stick arrowhead.
+**Asynchronous messages are drawn as solid lines with a stick arrowhead**.
 The controller object sends an async `save(trip: Trip)` message to the `persistanceManager`.
 Disk operations are slow, so inserting a new record into the database is a perfect candidate for an async call.

 <img width="662" alt="Screen Shot 2022-11-16 at 2 56 36 p m" src="https://user-images.githubusercontent.com/24994818/202292538-c113ceb9-8e1e-41d6-9be6-22fc84687264.png">